WHO WE HELP

 Network’s help with critical basic needs – food, clothing, and utility assistance- is a lifeline to many, often helping them get through challenging times.
 However, sometimes these same individuals continue to return for assistance due to other obstacles and limitations that keep them from reaching stability.

-Network’s Pampillonia Pathways Program works deeper with our neighbors to provide:
+The Pampillonia Stabilization Program works deeper with our neighbors to provide:

 • Comprehensive and emergency case management